sgerogia/sgerogia.github.io/_posts/2023-01-12-Scaling-Chains.md

 The result is that there is a huge number of dApps built on EVM on its blockchain compared to any other platform.
 According to [DappRadar][13] there are almost 4,000 EVM dApps built on Ethereum.
-Combined with other EVM-compatible chains like [BSC][14], [chain][15] etc the number climbs closer to 10,000.
+Combined with other EVM-compatible chains like [BSC][14], [Cronos][15] etc the number climbs closer to 10,000.
-For contrast, competing non-EVM-based platforms like [EOS][16] and [Tron][17] have 1-to-2 order of magnitude less deployed dApps.
+For contrast, competing non-EVM-based platforms like [EOS][16] and [Tron][17] have 1-to-2 orders of magnitude less deployed dApps.

-That is a huge hurdle for any new development platform with its own language to overcome, in terms of tolling quality, community support and available talent pool.
+That is a huge hurdle for any new development platform with its own language to overcome, in terms of tooling quality, community support and available talent pool.
 As an anecdote, AI coding assistants ([Github Copilot][16], [ChatGPT][17]) offer incomaparably better support with Solidity than any other smart contract language.<sup>[4](#footnote_4)</sup>

-So in conclusion, easier developer adoption and a better upfront developer experience mean that EVM compatibility should be top-of-mind.
+So, in conclusion, easier developer adoption and a better upfront developer experience mean that EVM compatibility should be top-of-mind.

 # <a name="setting_the_stage"></a>Setting the stage